Meet the Band Director

 The band is fortunate to have Saxophonist Gary Hammon provide mentoring and coaching.
 Mr. Hammon emerged from the Seattle funk and free jazz scene, studied at the New England Conservatory of Music, toured with organist Big John Patton, returned to Seattle and recorded Fangs in 2005 with saxophonist Hadley Caliman.

-BHS Welcomes New Jazz Instructor Trevor Parrish
+Jazz Instructor Trevor Parrish

 Trevor Parrish is a veteran music educator and performer specializing in trumpet, trombone, piano and jazz.
 He earned a Bachelor of Arts in music focused on classical and jazz trumpet performance from the University of Nevada, Reno and a master of fine arts degree from the California Institute of the Arts.
 He also attended the School for Improvisational Music in Brooklyn, New York.

 For more than a decade, Trevor has worked as apart-time adjunct staff member for numerous high school music programs, private lesson studios and independent organizations along the West Coast.

 Most recently, Trevor is in his fourth year at Glacier Peak High School teaching Jazz Big Band 1, Jazz combos 1 and 2, and a weekly Jazz and Improvisation clinic.